abianbiya/collective-spatie-html-parser/README.md

-# Laravel Collective to Spatie Laravel HTML Adapter
+# Laravel Collective to Spatie Laravel HTML Adapter (Fork of alban/laravel-collective-spatie-html-parser)

 This package serves as an adapter to help projects that depend on the obsolete `laravel-collective/html` library.
 It provides an interface that uses the same syntax as the `Form` class of `laravel-collective/html` to create HTML elements.
 Under the hood, it utilizes the `spatie/laravel-html` library, which is actively maintained, to generate the HTML elements.
 This allows projects to update to newer Laravel versions without changing the HTML creation syntax.